By Jack Wareham

 Yet, Starmer’s purge knows no ideological boundaries.
 In Broxtowe, local Labour councillor and two-time candidate Greg Marshall saw the apparatus of the party descend on his campaign, excluding him from the longlist.
 Despite being backed by eight trade unions, the majority of local members, and endorsements from across the political spectrum, namely soft-left MP Alex Norris, and former Labour-right MP Vernon Coaker, Marshall was side-lined.

-Starmer has proved there is no room for discourse in his Labour Party.
+Starmer has proved there is no room for discourse in his Labour Party, drawing from a playbook familiar to reviled leaders like Stalin.

 From barring tried and true candidates in their local area with histories of success, to preventing campaigns based off pedantic Twitter history, the left has no safe home within Labour.
 We must be vigilant, fight for the current SCG MPs, and promote the left-wing values our party, and country, so desperately need.